Save on a 12-Month PlayStation Plus Membership Here

-For those looking to save a little money on a PlayStation Plus membership during the holiday rush, G2A is offering a limited-time deal for only $40.99 for US PS4 players.
+For those looking to save a little money on a PlayStation Plus membership during the holiday rush, Electronic First is offering a limited-time deal for only $49.99 for US PS4 players.

 For those looking for a 4-month or 15-month deal, Sony is also offering special savings!
 Players can choose from a 15-month subscription for $59.99, 4-month subscription for $24.99, a 1-month subscription for $9.99, or a 14-day trial for free.
 For those familiar with how the PlayStation Membership sales work, the latter two are the usual promotions, but the 15-month deal is definitely worth scooping up.